ndeadly/MissionControl/README.md

 **Not all Xbox One wireless controllers support Bluetooth.
 Older variants use a proprietary 2.4Ghz protocol and cannot be used with the Switch.
 See [here](https://support.xbox.com/help/hardware-network/accessories/connect-and-troubleshoot-xbox-one-bluetooth-issues) for information on identifying the Bluetooth variant.*

 ### Requirements
-* Hackable Nintendo Switch running the latest [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere/releases) CFW
+* Hackable Nintendo Switch running the ***latest*** [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere/releases) CFW (0.14.1 at the time of writing)
 * Compatible Bluetooth controller

 ### Installation
-Download the latest release .zip and extract to the root of your SD card.
+Download the [latest release](https://github.com/ndeadly/MissionControl/releases) .zip and extract to the root of your SD card, allowing the folders to merge and overwriting any existing files.
 A console reboot is required in order for MissionControl to become active.

+It is recommended after rebooting to also disconnect any physically connected controllers from the console, delete the pairing database, and re-pair via bluetooth to make sure your existing Switch controllers have the correct hardware ID stored and can be recognised properly.
+To delete the database, navigate to `System Settings->Controllers and Sensors->Disconnect Controllers`

 *__Note: Currently a modified boot2 is required to launch btdrv-mitm early enough to intercept Bluetooth initialisation.
-This will get overwritten any time Atmosphère is updated on SD, and will need to be replaced.__*
+You must make sure you opt to overwrite any existing files or else this file will not be installed.
+This will also get overwritten any time Atmosphère is updated on SD, and will need to be replaced.__*

 ### Usage
 Install MissionControl to your SD card, reboot the console and then pair controllers as you normally would via the `Controllers->Change Grip/Order` screen.
 Once paired, controllers will reconnect automatically when woken up.